 Tip 3: Really connect with your loved one

 Pablo Casals, the world-renowned cellist, said, “The capacity to care is the thing that gives life its deepest significance and meaning.”
-When done in the right way, caring for a loved one can bring pleasure—to both you, the caregiver, and to the person you’re caring for.
-Being calm and relaxed and taking the time each day to really connect with the person you’re caring for can release hormones that boost your mood, reduce stress, and trigger biological changes that improve your physical health.
+When handled in the right way, caring for a loved one can bring pleasure—to both you, the caregiver, and to the person you’re caring for.
+Staying calm and relaxed and taking the time each day to really connect with the person you’re caring for can release hormones that boost your mood, reduce stress, and trigger biological changes that improve your physical health.
 And it has the same effect on your loved one, too.

 Even if the person you’re caring for can no longer communicate verbally, it’s important to take a short time to focus fully on him or her.
 Avoid all distractions—such as the TV, cell phone, and computer—make eye contact (if that’s possible), hold the person’s hand or stroke their cheek, and talk in a calm, reassuring tone of voice.
 When you connect in this way, you’ll experience a process that lowers stress and supports physical and emotional well-being—for both of you—and you’ll experience the “deepest significance and meaning” that Casals talks about.